Is Your Dog Constipated? Signs, Causes, and What to Do Next

 • Lack of Exercise: Exercise triggers the gastrocolic reflex.
 Dogs that sit around too much often have slower bowel movements.

 • Microbiome Imbalance: A lack of beneficial gut bacteria slows down digestion.
-Research shows that postbiotics effectively promote gut health.
+Research shows that postbiotics effectively promote complete dog gut health guide.

 What to Give a Dog for Constipation: Safe Home Remedies